You are here

 - ICD-10-AM Codes: I70.2

-Atherosclerotic peripheral vascular disease (PVD) is partial or complete occlusion of arteries that supply the upper or lower limbs, due to atherosclerosis, and resulting in clinical manifestations (symptoms or signs).
+Peripheral artery disease (PAD) is partial or complete occlusion of arteries that supply the upper or lower limbs, due to atherosclerosis, and resulting in clinical manifestations (symptoms or signs) or warranting medical treatment.
 The condition involves the arteries distal to the aorta (iliac, femoral, popliteal etc. (lower limb) and subclavian, axillary, brachial etc. (upper limb)).
 The lower limbs are more commonly affected.
 Narrowing of the aorta due to atherosclerosis, with claudication (pain on exertion) or other lower limb manifestations, is covered by a separate SOP - for non-aneurysmal aortic atherosclerotic disease.

 Confirming the diagnosis